philthinker/MoCapLfD/README.md

 ![robot](https://github.com/philthinker/SAMP/blob/main/panda.jpg)

+## Overview

-## Greengrape
+### Greengrape

 The MATLAB codes for learning the policies from the demonstration data.

 - The codes are tested on MATLAB R2020b.
 - Run "UNCORK.m" once you set "Greengrape" as your MATLAB workspace.

+### ActionRecognition

+The Python codes and the data set for the action recognition network.

-### Demos
+### Data

+Demo data.

-- main_A.m: Learning the policies of Object A.
+- "ObjectA_MoCap.mat": The demo data for the MATLAB demo of Object A.
-- main_B.m: Learning the policies of Object B.
+- "ObjectB_MoCap.csv": The demo data for the MATLAB demo of Object B.
-- main_C.m: Learning the policies of Object C.

-Runing these codes may take seconds.
+The action recognition results are already implemented.

-## Grape
+### Grape

 The C++ codes for controlling the robot.